 Being so rich in vitamins, minerals, proteins, lipids and fatty acids, enzymes, carotenoids and bioflavonoids bee pollen has a range of health benefits.

-The bee pollen itself antibacterial, antifungal and antiviral.
+The bee pollen itself is thought to have antibacterial, antifungal and antiviral properties.
 “It strengthens the capillaries, reduces inflammation, stimulates the immune system and lowers cholesterol levels naturally,” explains Belinda.
 “Bee pollen is also wonderful for natural allergy relief and is responsible for the many health benefits of raw honey.”

 Bee pollen can help with allergies as an allergy occurs when your body develops an immune response to an allergen by creating antibodies.